 If this lamp blinks (1 short and 1 long beep will also be heard), the engine is overheating, reduce snowmobile speed and run snowmobile in loose snow or stop engine immediately and allow engine to cool.
-Check cooling system.
+If engine is still overheating, have cooling system inspected by an authorized SKI-DOO dealer.